MetaSolutionsAB/entrystore.js/README.md

 ## Creating an entry
 To create an entry we need to first authenticate and get a hold of the specific context we want to create the entry in:

-    es.auth({user: "donald", password: "donalddonald"}).then(function() {
+    es.getAuth().login("donald", "donalddonald").then(function() {
        var c = es.getContextById("1");
        //more code here
     });

 To create an entry involves two steps, first we initiate a new entry by calling newEntry, and then we have the chance of providing additional information in the entry before we call the repository via the create command, in this example we create the entry directly.

     c.newEntry().create().then(function(entry) {
        //Potentially do something further with the created entry.
     });

 Taken together the example, looks like (full code in trunk/samples/createEntry-build.html and strip the -build to get the version running against the non-built code):

-    es.auth({user: "donald", password: "donalddonald"}).then(function() {
+    es.getAuth().login("donald", "donalddonald").then(function() {
        var c = es.getContextById("1");
        c.newEntry().create().then(function(entry) {
            alert("Created an entry!");